-For this purpose, it is necessary that in the name of open minded- ness in Pakistan, secularism and culture, civilization and liberation and a common economy with India may be propagated.
-Feminist movement should be upped by popularizing the Western culture ways so that family bonds are torn to pieces, the new generation be driven to the path of linguistic and class distinctions, violation, narcotics and licentious life and there should be down- sizing in defense forces in the name of developing education and human resources.
-(Interestingly, the external debt and the interest paid there- on consume 50% of our revenue receipts but there is no mention about it.
-Our financial wizards and former finance ministers, who have been responsible for burdening this poor nation with huge loans, do not at all speak of this enormous burden and are making the defense expenditure the major target, which now constitutes half the amount of the debt service).
+For this purpose, it is necessary that in the name of open mindedness in Pakistan, secularism and culture, civilization and literation and a common economy with India may be propagated.
+Feminist movement should be upped by popularizing the Western cultural ways so that family bonds are torn to pieces, the new generation be driven to the path of linguistic and class distinctions, violation, narcotics and licentious life and there should be downsizing in defence forces in the name of developing education and human resources.
+(Interestingly, the external debt and the interest paid thereon consume 50% of our revenue receipts but there is no mention about it.
+Our financial wizards and former finance ministers, who have been responsible for burdening this poor nation with huge loans, do not at all speak of this enormous burden and are making the defence expenditure the major target which now constitutes half the amount of the debt service).
 An important aim of this strategy appears to deprive Pakistan of its nuclear capability.
 After failing to make Pakistan yield in the past, a new approach is now being worked out.
 We apprehend that on the occasion of the ensuing visit of President Clinton, participation of Pakistan in CTBT in one form or the other might be arranged.